 If you’re looking for the best flavor, Siegel recommends harvesting blossoms in the morning when their water content is at its highest.
 Remove the stamens and styles, then wash the flowers gently under running water.
 Next pat them dry and eat.
 Or, place them between damp paper towels and store them in the refrigerator.
 Most will last for up to a week.

 Some flowers like hibiscus can also be dried and used as herbs.
 To dry the blossoms, Siegel advises wrapping them in paper towels and placing a heavy book on top to absorb water.
 Then microwave the blossoms for 1 ½ minutes.

 These days, edible flowers can be used in an infinite variety of ways.
 You can infuse them in teas, drinks, oils and water, add them to salads, fish and meats, candy them and apply them to desserts.
 Most chefs recommend keeping dishes simple, however, so as not to overpower the delicate taste of the blooms.

 ‘You can do just about anything,’ says Siegel.

 Sponge cake with sugared flowers/Photo: Stephanie Frey for shutterstock.com

-Ready to give things a whirl?
-Here are 10 of Siegel’s favorite edible flowers that you can grow in your garden.
+Ready to give edible flowers a try?
+Here are 10 of Siegel’s favorites that you can grow in your garden.